This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 With the new type of glass used in these binoculars, color clarity is augmented with the ability to minimize chromatic aberration that would otherwise cause color fringing.
 Featuring a sleek design and top-quality optics that allow high light transmission, the Wingspan CrystalView Ultra HD produces clear and colorful images not only in daylight but also in low light conditions.

 The instrument is O-ring sealed and nitrogen-filled to guarantee a waterproof chassis and a fog-free interior.
 The durable construction material and design of the binoculars offer long-term usability and fun to use.

 - Includes Duratech technology for durability

-- Comfortable, durable and lightweight offering a wide angle view
+- Comfortable, durable, and lightweight offering a wide field of view

 - Comes with a lifetime warranty